Free TV Tickets For Good Morning America GMA

 - Good Morning America GMA is 2 hrs long

 - Show Closes: Open ended

 Good Morning America (GMA) is a two hour morning show that is a combination of news, interviews, weather, human interest and pop culture segments.

 FREE Tickets to Good Morning America: Pre-Pandemic

-For the regular weekday pre-pandemic GMA shows, they have provided tickets to get into the studio to see the show broadcast live, They would also bring people into the "standing area" of the studio who have been standing outside early or have a great story to tell on camera.
+For regular weekday pre-pandemic GMA shows, show producers provided tickets to get into the studio to see the show broadcast live, They would also bring people into the "standing area" of the studio who have been standing outside early or have a great story to tell on camera.
 They are expected to return to this format, but have not yet done so.

 Tickets For Special Musical Guest Shows:

 In the past, for special shows with a musical guest, they would set up a stage in the studio and give out tickets in advance.
 Musical guests have included Justin Bieber, Justin Timberlake, Carly Rae Jepson and Kelly Clarkson.
 You could get a maximum amount of 2 tickets per person in-advance to get into the show.